 - Employers with fewer than 50 employees are not required to pay the employer portion of the premium, but must collect the full employee portion (63.33%) from the employee’s gross wages or opt to pay the employee portion.

-Benefits will provide a percentage of the employee’s gross wages – between $100-1,000 per week – while the employee is on approved leave.
+Benefits provide a percentage of the employee’s gross wages – between $100-1,000 per week – while the employee is on approved leave.

 The basics for employers